eBay/nuraft_mesg/README.md

 ## Usage

-This library only provides the RPC service for nuraft.
-It provides the following:

-* `sds::grpc_client : public nuraft::rpc_client`: Initiates RPC calls to remote members.
-* `sds::grpc_factory : public nuraft::rpc_client_factory`: Client creation factory.
-* `sds::grpc_server`: RPC handler
+This library only provides the nuraft message marshalling.
+In essense, it translates NuRaft types into comparable Protobuf objects which can be used when defining a gRPC service.
+A Protobuf schema is included for use with embedding these message types into downstream .proto service files.

 You must still provide the following:

 * `nuraft::state_machine`: Provides hooks to implement `commit()`, `snapshot()`, `rollback()` etc.
 * `nuraft::state_mgr`: RAFT state persistence.
 Loads/Stores state for the state_machine.
 * `nuraft::logger`: Provides logging facility to nuraft for debugging.
+* `sds::grpc_client`: Calls `step` on associated gRPC client.
+* `sds::grpc_server`: Associates/Binds `step` gRPC call to marshalling calls.

 A simple echo server can be found in `test_package/example_{client,server}.cpp`